phac-nml/biohansel/docs/source/user-docs/output.rst

 |
 **QC Status**
 -------------
-Three possibilities based on the QC analysis described below: `QC message`_
+Three possibilities can be shown in this column based on the QC analysis described below: `QC message`_

-1.)
-PASS
+1. PASS

-2.)
-FAIL
+2. FAIL

-3.)
-WARNING
+3. WARNING

 |
 **QC message**
 --------------

+The QC message displayed provides information on what happened in the analysis and where, if there was a warning or fail, the data can be cleaned up/improved to obtain a passing result.

 *"Pass"*
 """""""""
 A pass occurs when there is no errors in the targeted lineage and its corresponding sublineages:

 |pass|

+Once the QC module is declared as a pass, there is no information in the QC message column displayed.
+The result should be considered a valid analysis.

 |
 *"WARNING: Intermediate Subtype"*